woges/UDACITY-self-driving-car/term1_project5_vehicle_detection/README.md

 ## Overview

 The overarching theme in this module is how to find what you're looking for in images.
-You need to explore colors and gradients to see how you can locate and classify objects in images.
+You need to explore colours and gradients to see how you can locate and classify objects in images.
 Image classification is tricky.
 And it becomes even trickier when you don't know exactly where in an image your objects of interest will appear or what size they'll be or even how many of them you might find.
 Here we'll focus on the task of detecting vehicles and images taken from a camera mounted on the front of a car.
 But the same principles apply to pedestrian detection, or traffic sign detection, or identifying any object you might be looking for in an image.

 Object detection and tracking (traditional computer vision techniques) is a central theme in computer vision.
-Knowing where other vehicles are on the road and being able to anticipate where they're heading next is essentiall in a self-driving car.
+Knowing where other vehicles are on the road and being able to anticipate where they're heading next is essential in a self-driving car.
 When we look at the world through our own eyes, we're constantly performing classification tasks with our brain.
 Much the same way as we do with our own eyes as we drive, reliable object detection and classification are essential in the case of self- riving cars to be to determine things like how far away they are, which way they're going, and how fast they're moving.

 Here both techniques are important: